-In this article we look at seven (7) ways teachers can make teaching (and learning) in the online classroom more interesting, educational, and not to mention, enjoyable.
+In this article we look at seven (7) ways teachers can make online learning at home more interesting, educational, and not to mention, enjoyable.

-We also include a link to our recommend list of important educational tools teachers can use to keep students engaged in the online classroom.
+We include links to our recommend list of important educational tools teachers can use to keep online students engaged.

 This blog contains affiliate links to highlighted websites and/or resources.
 By clicking on the link and making a purchase we may earn a small commission at no extra cost to you.
 Click here for full disclosure.

 The year 2020 in education brought teachers and online learning together in a significant way.
-Teachers are working hard to organize their online tools to allow for optimal learning in this new educational environment!
+Teachers are working hard to organize their online teaching strategies to allow for optimal learning in this new educational environment!

-Read on to see our recommended 7 ways teachers may inspire great learning in the online classroom.
+Read on to see our recommended 7 ways teachers may inspire great learning when it comes to online learning.

 I. Establish Class Routines